 Signing bonuses.
 Paid college tuition.
 Job training.
 High demand work.
 Loans and travel costs provided.

 What kind of employment provides all of this?
 Strip clubs in Windsor, Ontario.

-Hard to believe but there’s a shortage of dancers for the “Canadian Ballet”.
-New government regulations have restricted visas for foreign strippers and the clubs are feeling the pinch.
+Hard to believe but there’s a shortage of dancers for the “Canadian Ballet”.… Read the rest

 Next time I’m in Seattle, I’m going to this place…

 sometimes referred to as the Manhattan Solstice – is a twice-a-year occurrence during which the setting sun aligns with the east–west streets of the main street grid in the borough of Manhattan in New York City.

 Whenever I’m in San Francisco, one of my favorite things to do is to take a Cable Car ride.
 Hop on at the Powell Street “turnaround” and ride it all the way to the other end.
 Your reward is a fun ride and, at the Buena Vista Cafe, you’ll find the place where Irish Coffee was first made in the US.… Read the rest

 In geography, a confluence is the meeting of two or more bodies of water.
 Known also as a conflux, it refers either to the point where a tributary joins a larger river, called the main stem, or where two streams meet to become the source of a river of a new name, such as the confluence of the Monongahela and Allegheny Rivers in Pittsburgh, Pennsylvania creating the Ohio River.… Read the rest